All Episodes

 So I am making fun of it in myself.

-Because you make it you're trying to make people laugh.
+Because you're trying to make people laugh.

 That's my goal.